s1hofmann/spotify-remote/README.md

 I know there could be more features, but actually the Spotify DBus interface doesn't provide that much features.
 Maybe I should consider developing a 'real' commandline client...

+The shortcut to relead the view is needed to update the displayed metadata since Spotify doesn't provide a DBus signal whenever metadata has changed.
+So in order to see the currently played song, simply hit the 'r' key once.